Paris Day Trip: Visiting Monet's Home and Gardens in Giverny

 Vernon Train Station

 Upon arriving in Vernon you will have a few choices in getting from the train station to Giverny.
 You can take a taxi, the shuttle bus, walk, or you can rent a bicycle and pedal the five kilometers.
-A taxi will run you around 15 euros and the shuttle bus is 8 euro for a round trip ticket, which is a pretty good deal.
+A taxi will run you around 15 euros and the shuttle bus is 8 euros for a round trip ticket, which is a pretty good deal.
 The walk or bike ride, while tempting would take too long so we opted for the shuttle bus.
-They do a great job in timing the shuttle bus departures to about 15 minutes after the trains arrive so this helped to make the transition very easy and stress free.
-We hopped off the train, walked out front of the station, and hopped onto the waiting bus.
+They do a great job in timing the shuttle bus departures to about 15 minutes after the trains arrive so this helped to make the transition very easy and stress-free.
+We hopped off the train, walked out the front of the station, and hopped onto the waiting bus.
 Fifteen minutes later we were walking the ancient streets of Giverny on our way to Monet’s home and garden.

 For those of you who are not familiar with Giverny it is a very small and quaint village located in the province of Normandy.
 It dates back to the 1st century AD and with a population of just 500 residents it really has not changed much since the days when Monet first moved here in 1883.
 The village church dates back to the middle-ages and the newest building here may just be the Museum of Impressionism, which opened in 1992 as the Museum of American Art and was later renamed.
 But, make no mistake about it the main attraction here is the home and gardens of Claude Monet and you don’t need to be an art major to appreciate what Monet created here.